 You can compare the direct rates from Aetna, American Continental, Anthem Blue Cross Blue Shield, Bankers Fidelity, CSI, Cigna, Combined, Equitable, GTL, Heartland, Humana, Liberty Bankers, Medico, Mutual of Omaha, Renaissance, Sentinel, Shenandoah Life United American, United Healthcare AARP, Western United Life and many others.

 If you are new to Medicare at age 65 or due to disability, retiring and losing group coverage, or shopping for better rates on your current plan – we can help.
 We also provide our clients with insight as to which providers have had stable renewal rates and lower yearly increases.

 In Illinois, Supplement Plans F, G and N are most popular.
-Plan F fills in all gaps in Medicare Parts A and B and is very affordable with several carriers.
+Plans G & N fill in the most important gaps in Medicare and are very affordable.

-Plan G is also popular as it covers all gaps except for the yearly Part B deductible ($198 for 2020).
-Out of pocket exposure is small with Plan G and in many cases, the premium savings can more than make up for the deductible.
-And with Plan F no longer for sale to new Medicare beneficiaries starting in 2020, Plan G may have more stable rate increases.
+Plan G is popular as it covers all gaps except for the yearly Part B deductible ($203 for 2021).
+Out of pocket exposure is limited with Plan G and in many cases, the premium savings can more than make up for the deductible.
+With Plan F no longer for sale to new Medicare beneficiaries in 2020, Plan G & N are the most comprehensive policies available.

-Additionally, several insurance companies offer High Deductible Plan G and F. These high deductible plans are popular as they’re the least expensive supplements available.
-HD Plans G & F have a $2,340 deductible to satisfy in 2020, but monthly premiums are near $40 in some parts of Illinois.
-United American, Bankers Fidelity, Cigna, Humana and Mutual of Omaha have some of the best rates for this Medigap policy.
+Additionally, several insurance companies offer High Deductible Plans G and F. These high deductible plans are popular as they’re the least expensive supplements available.
+HD Plans G & F have a $2,370 deductible to satisfy in 2021, but monthly premiums are near $40 in some parts of Illinois.
+United American, Bankers Fidelity, Cigna, Humana and Mutual of Omaha offer some of the best rates for this Medigap policy.